Thursday, November 29, 2018

 SW: Franco Baresi

 Franco Baresi was considered Italy's greatest libero.
-He was capped 82 times.
-He led the Azzurri to the semifinal of the WC in 1990 and then, the Final in 1994.
-However, he missed most of the tournament in 1994.
+He was capped 82 times between 1982 and 1994.
+He led the Azzurri to the semifinal of the World Cup in 1990 and then, the Final in 1994.
+However, he missed most of the tournament in 1994 through an injury, playing in the Final.
 He was a part of the 1982 World Cup winning team, but he did not play a single match.
-He was the captain of AC Milan for 15 years, where he won three European Cups and 6 Serie A titles.
+He was a one club man with AC Milan.
+He is their captain for 15 years, where he won three European Cups and 6 Serie A titles.

 Franco Baresi